-The Service actively reviews the assignments and addresses deficiencies in controls and standards to ensure that these deficiencies in controls are rectified.
+The Service actively reviews the assignments carried out and addresses deficiencies in controls and standards to ensure that these deficiencies in controls are rectified.
+These are followed up by the internal auditors during the following financial year and reported to the Fire Authority.